weareplanet/commercetools-planet-integration/README.md

 ## Introduction

 We built this connector so that you can quickly integrate your payment flows to Planet.
 The connector links to the Datatrans Gateway (owned by Planet) and will automatically feed valuable payment data to your commercetools environment.
 We built this connector with guidance from commercetools experts.
-We will continue to maintain this connector to support updates by commercetools constantly.
+We will continue to maintain this connector to support updates by commercetools.
 To use the planet connector, you will require an existing commercetools environment and a Datatrans account.
 To proceed with real payments, you will need a production account at Datatrans.

 Add this connector to an existing environment or create a dedicated space in the cloud (e.g., AWS, GCP).
 Setup one connector for many projects or set up one for each of your projects.